Most ski slopes are high in the mountains. Many kilometres on steep grades will be driven to climb to your ski destination.

 To select 4 wheel drive check out the smaller gear lever for the manual gearbox and for some automatics.
 There are usually three identifying positions for the smaller gear lever:

 2H – indicates 2 wheel drive in High ratio (2 wheel drive for open road use)

 4H – indicates 4 wheel drive in High ratio (4 wheel drive for open road use or on flat easy driving terrain)

 4L – indicates 4 wheel drive in Low ratio

 4H and 4L are operated through what is called a transfer box

-High ratio should only be used for gravel and slippery (snow and ice covered roads).
+High ratio should only be used in your 4WD vehicle for gravel and slippery (snow and ice covered roads).
 Low ratio is more for hilly, undulating, high altitude, hill climbing, hill descending and for going over rough terrain at low speeds.
 4L will allow you to drive at speeds up to 40 - kph

 4L is normally selected where snow chain fitting is recommended.